architect/sandbox/readme.md

 ---

+### Sandbox

+> Start and shut down the Sandbox; unless you have specific per-service needs, we generally advise most folks use this interface for testing

 ### `sandbox.start(options[, callback]) → [Promise]`

 Starts the Sandbox; first checks that ports are available to consume, prints a banner, loads Architect and userland environment variables, hydrates application dependencies, and starts various Sandbox services (including `events`, `tables` and `http`).